Use a CEC Approved Retailer for your solar installation: Choice

 The current solar power boom is leading to a rise in complaints according to consumer advocate Choice.
 Solar installation problems may include low quality solar panels and components, and systems that do not work as promised.

 CER (Clean Energy Regulator) inspections also indicate problems in around 20 per cent of solar installations.
-These include poor solar panel performance, poorly-configured systems, and low safety levels in some instances.
-This why you may want to use a CEC Approved Retailer.
+These include poor solar panel performance, poorly-configured systems, and low safety levels in some instances, and this is why you may want to use a CEC Approved Retailer.

-Buying solar requires a considerable investment, consumers naturally want to ensure they are getting good value-for-money.
-This includes high-quality installations and products, and long-lasting ongoing tangible benefits.
-This is where quality standards and accreditation come in.
+Buying a solar power system requires a considerable investment.
+Consumers naturally want to ensure they are getting good value-for-money, and this includes high-quality installations and products, and long-lasting ongoing tangible benefits, this is where quality standards and accreditation come in.

 Importance of CEC Accreditation and Approvals